xmengkinaxis/CPP/System Design Interview Checklist.md

 Design YouTube - x

 # 15 Future + ML
-1. Use two demansions time and space for a topic. e.g. Netflex
+1. Use two dimensions time and space for a topic. e.g. Netflix
-2. Sychronize post by topics
+2. Synchronize post by topics
-3. Allow to take a deep dive into the particular topic. e.g. Netflex
+3. Allow to take a deep dive into the particular topic. e.g. Netflix
 4. Create an audio narrator based on AI + ML
 5. Offer the suggestion or possibility on true or false for the news/source
 6. Provider both positive and negative on the same topic; can configure the percentage
 7. Can follow up some topics a few days after first reviewing and get more new information about it

-# 16 Review, Evaluate, and Evovle
+# 16 Review, Evaluate, and Evolve
 Reviewing, evaluating, and evolving a system design is a crucial ongoing process to ensure that the design meets requirements, performs effectively, and can adapt to changing needs.
 Here's a step-by-step approach to achieve this:

 1. **Initial Review**: